Table of contents

 Although this incident may seem unusual, it’s not.
 I receive many images of things that beekeepers have failed to identify.
 Last summer, one photo showed five dead and blackened bees that were taken from inside a hive.
 The beekeeper wanted to know what kind of bees had moved in with his colony.
-Oddly, he said I was the fourth person he’d sent the photos to, and he still had no answer.
+Oddly, the writer said I was the fourth person he’d sent the photos to, and he still had no answer.

 The bees in the photo were honey bees, his own no doubt, that were dead.
 I don’t know what was wrong with them — other than being dead they looked fine — so they may have just been old or worn.
 But I found it strange that he and the others hadn’t recognized them for honey bees.

-Examining the remains
+Examining the remains to identify bees

 Of course, most of the photos on iNaturalist do not come from beekeepers.
 For every beekeeper that is sometimes confused, there are millions of non-beekeepers who have no idea whatsoever.
 Either everything is a honey bee — including dragonflies, carpenter ants, and small birds — or nothing is a honey bee — even if it’s living in a hive, looks just like its thousands of companions, and makes honey.
 Go figure.